openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-advanced.rst

 .. note::

-   The description file can include multiple kconf statements, one per fragment.
+   The description file can include multiple ``kconf`` statements, one per fragment.

-As described in the "`Validating
-Configuration <#validating-configuration>`__" section, you can use the following BitBake command to audit your configuration:
+As described in the ":ref:`kernel-dev/kernel-dev-common:validating configuration`" section, you can use the following BitBake command to audit your configuration:
 ::

    $ bitbake linux-yocto -c kernel_configcheck -f